paxet/Sieben/README.md

 A small android application to perform the seven minutes workout.
 It's very basic:

 - you can perform the workout
-- pause and resume an exercice
+- pause and resume an exercise
-- jump to previous or next exercice
+- jump to previous or next exercise
 - english and german

 ### Links: